tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

    If all rows were processed without an error that caused statement rollback or transaction rollback, the data-change can be committed.
 Ordinarily, unless processing is within a transaction that began with START TRANSACTION, there will be an automatic COMMIT.

    Finish the data-change by calling the low-level Tarantool routines.
-Thus new rows (new "tuples" in Tarantool's NoSQL terminology) are added to the table (the "space" in Tarantool's NoSQL terminology), or row sare removed from the table,  and indexes are updated.
+Thus new rows (new "tuples" in Tarantool's NoSQL terminology) are added to the table (the "space" in Tarantool's NoSQL terminology), or rows are removed from the table,  and indexes are updated.

 .. _sql_transactions: